Yawa Hansen-Quao

 Yawa Hansen-Quao (born in Accra) is a Ghanaian founder, social entrepreneur and a feminist.
-She sits on the board of Ashesi University College, serves on the advisory board, Women's Institute for Global Leadership, Benedictine University.
-She is the founder of the Leading Ladies Network (LLN), and a member of the African Leadership Network and the World Economic Forum's Global Shapers Community.
+She sits on the Board of Directors of Ashesi University, serves on the advisory board, Women's Institute for Global Leadership and Benedictine University.
+She is the founder of the Leading Ladies Network (LLN), a member of the African Leadership Network and the World Economic Forum's Global Shapers Community.
 She is a force to reckon with in the education and well-being of the girl child.

 Early life

 Yawa Hansen-Quao is the oldest daughter of a Ghanaian politician who was forced to flee the country in the early 1980s amidst the season of political turmoil.
 She lived her early life as a refugee in Togo and then in the United States.
 Like many African refugees forced to flee their continent, she was raised between two cultures and internalized both.
 It was not an easy time for Yawa, living under the trust that they would return home when it was much safer, yet this bi-cultural childhood moulded who she is today.
 She returned home at last in 1996 as an adolescent.
 The dialect and cultural barriers prevented her associations with other African-brought up youngsters.
-The restricted advancement opportunities accessible for African young ladies rapidly became evident to Yawa and after her guardians isolated and the family fell on troublesome budgetary times, she needed to bolster the family and care for her father, who was sick with cancer.
+The restricted advancement opportunities accessible for African young ladies rapidly became evident to Yawa.

+After her guardians isolation, the family fell on troublesome budgetary times but she needed to bolster the family and care for her father, who was sick with cancer.

 Despite these hardships she had a supportive network in her father, a best friend and her mentor from the US Junior Achievement programme.
 This mentor saw so much potential in her that she paid Yawa's school fees during the family's financial crises so that she could remain in school.
 School was an outlet for Yawa's leadership potential and creative energy.
 Her maturity and responsibility was rewarded with a number of roles in student government.